lineality/labs-engineering-standards/docs/index.md

 ## Process

 These standards will morph over time as we adapt to the ever-changing technology landscape.
 In addition, the stardards will embrace a subset of all of the available technologies, so that teams have options when making technical decisions.
-To in order to ensure that these documents are inclusive of the needs of all Labs groups, each standard will be ratified by a majority vote from the Labs Engineering Standards board:
+To in order to ensure that these documents are inclusive of the needs of all Labs groups, each new standard or change to an existing standard will be ratified by approval from 3 Labs Tech Leads.

-- Jess Martin
-- Bernie Durfee
-- Jake Mallory
-- Derek Peters
-- Ryan Hamblin

 - [Writing Standards](topics/writing-standards.md)